 About Dannie Marie

 Dannie Marie is a Cali girl with a country soul.
 Influenced by artists and bands such as Taylor Swift, Carrie Underwood, and Florida Georgia Line, Dannie Marie’s music can be described as “bro country with a dose of estrogen.”
-The pop country singer/songwriter recently recorded a CD of her original music with a full band in Nashville, which will be released on her own label, Highway 8 Records.
-The first single, Anything I Wanna Be, was released to country radio in May 2015 and is getting airplay in the US, Canada, and the UK.
-The single is also available now on iTunes, CD Baby and this website.
+The pop country singer/songwriter recently recorded a CD of her original music with a full band in Nashville; it will be released on the indie label, Highway 8 Records.
+The first single, Anything I Wanna Be, was released to country radio in May 2015 and got airplay in the US, Canada, and the UK.
 Watch the Official Lyric Video.
 Hear the story behind the song in this video.
+The follow-up single, Countin' Down Summertime, hits country radio June 2016.

 Traveling with her 16-year-old brother on guitar and her mom behind the wheel of their minivan, Dannie Marie logged more than 6,000 miles visiting radio stations to promote Anything I Wanna Be.
-To date, she has done conference room shows and interviews at 30 country radio stations in Arizona, California, North Carolina, Tennessee, Georgia, Washington, and Idaho.
+In 2015, she did conference room shows and interviews at 30 country radio stations in Arizona, California, North Carolina, Tennessee, Georgia, Washington, and Idaho.
 KFLG Program Director Craig Powers said, "Dannie Marie is the real deal -- she writes and performs like a 20-year pro.
 She's the whole package!"
 See highlights from the CA radio tour here.
 See highlights from the southeast states radio tour here.
+To promote her newest single, Dannie Marie visited another dozen country stations on her 2016 spring break Flyover States Radio Tour, and has a summer tour in the works.

 Dannie Marie won the local round of the 34th annual Country Showdown in March 2015 when she performed her original song Countin' Down Summertime at the Colorado River Fair.